SK-EID/smart-id-java-client/README.md

 ### Differences Between Notification-Based and Dynamic Link Flows
 * `Notification-Based flow`
     * Push notifications: The user gets a notification directly on their Smart-ID app to proceed with the signing or authentication process.
-    * Known users or devices: Notification-based flows are more vulnerable to phishing attacks.
+    * Known users or devices:
-      * It is recommended to use notification-based flows after the user has been identified by using dynamic-link flows.
+      * Notification-based flows are more vulnerable to phishing attacks.
+It is recommended to use notification-based flows after the user has been identified by using dynamic-link flows.
     * No dynamic updates: The process is straightforward, with no need to update links or use QR codes.
 * `Dynamic Link flow`
     * Dynamic links: Generates links like QR codes or Web2App/App2App links that the user interacts with to start the process.
     * Supports unknown users or devices: Useful when the user's identity or device is not known in advance.
     * Real-time updates: Dynamic links and QR-code need to be refreshed every second to ensure validity.

+### Notification-based authentication session

+#### Request parameters

+* `relyingPartyUUID`: Required.
+UUID of the Relying Party.
+* `relyingPartyName`: Required.
+Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
+* `certificateLevel`: Level of certificate requested.
+Possible values are ADVANCED or QUALIFIED.
+Defaults to QUALIFIED.
+* `signatureProtocol`: Required.
+Signature protocol to use.
+Currently, the only allowed value is ACSP_V1.
+* `signatureProtocolParameters`: Required.
+Parameters for the ACSP_V1 signature protocol.
+    * `randomChallenge`: Required.
+Random value with size in range of 32-64 bytes.
+Must be base64 encoded.
+    * `signatureAlgorithm`: Required.
+Signature algorithm name.
+Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
+* `allowedInteractionsOrder`: Required.
+An array of interaction objects defining the allowed interactions in order of preference.
+    * Each interaction object includes:
+        * `type`: Required.
+Type of interaction.
+Allowed types are `verificationCodeChoice`, `confirmationMessageAndVerificationCodeChoice`.
+        * `displayText60` or `displayText200`: Required based on type.
+Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
+* `nonce`: Optional.
+Random string, up to 30 characters.
+If present, must have at least 1 character.
+Used for overriding idempotency.
+* `requestProperties`: requestProperties:
+    * `shareMdClientIpAddress`: Optional.
+Boolean indicating whether to request the IP address of the user's device.
+* `capabilities`: Optional.
+Array of strings specifying capabilities.
+Used only when agreed with the Smart-ID provider.

+#### Response parameters
+* `sessionID`: Required.
+String used to request the operation result.
+* `verificationCode`: Required.
+Object describing the Verification Code to be displayed.
+    * `type`: Required.
+Type of the VC code.
+Currently, the only allowed type is `alphaNumeric4`.
+    * `value`: Required.
+Value of the VC code.

-### Examples of initiating notification-based authentication session
+#### Examples of initiating notification-based authentication session

-#### Initiating notification-based authentication session with document number
+##### Initiating notification-based authentication session with document number
 ```java
 String documentNumber = "PNOLT-40504040001-MOCK-Q";